MMaher25/react-ts-boilerplate/README.md

 ## Running

-Open the file `dist/index.html` in your browser
+When running hot module reloading, visit localhost:8080.
+Otherwise, open the file `dist/index.html` in your browser